unbit/uwsgi-docs/WSGIquickstart.rst

 save it as foobar.py

 As you can see it is composed by a single python function.
-It is called "application" as this is the default function that the uWSGI python loader will search (but you can obviously customize it)
+It is called "application" as this is the default function that the uWSGI python loader will search for (but you can obviously customize it)

 Deploy it on HTTP port 9090
 ***************************